-This weekend Marine Le Pen proposed a new name for her party Front National: Rassablement National.
+This weekend Marine Le Pen proposed a new name for her party Front National: Rassemblement National.
 This proposal is part of a longer rebranding strategy of Le Pen.
 She wants to get rid of the extreme-right image of the party.
-If the history of this new name - Rassablement National was the name of one of the French collaborationist parties under the Vichy regime of World War II - is indicative of that modernization, it does not promise any 'deradicalization' at all.
+If the history of this new name - Rassemblement National was the name of one of the French collaborationist parties under the Vichy regime of World War II - is indicative of that modernization, it does not promise any 'deradicalization' at all.

 Le Pen, like father, like daughter?

 In 1972, the French far right party Front National was founded by Jean-Marie Le Pen.
 The party was established to unite various French nationalist groups.
 Jean-Marie Le Pen was known for his extreme right wing and provocative statements.
 In 1987, for example, he said that “gas chambers used to kill Jews in the Holocaust were “merely a detail of history”” (Chrisafis, 2015)

 Marine Le Pen, Jean-Marie’s daughter, studied law at the Pantheon-Assas university in Paris.
 She has been a member of the party since she was eighteen years old.
 In 2011, Marine Le Pen became president of the party.
 Her aim is to 'de-radicalize' the party and to turn her back on the “anti-Semitic overtones” (Chrisafis, 2015) the party once endorsed.
 However, as its name already suggests, the party is still very nationalistic.
 Front National values economic protectionism, opposes immigration and has grown to be more sceptic towards the European Union throughout the years.